VITA: Variational Pretraining of Transformers for Climate-Robust Crop Yield Forecasting: Methodology

 \subsection{Decoder-Free Fine-Tuning Objective}

-Standard semi-supervised VAEs include a decoder term $\log p(x_j|z_j)$ to model input reconstruction \citep{kingma2014semi}.
-However, in our meteorological context, established principles like the Tetens equation, Penman-Monteith formulation, and Stefan-Boltzmann radiation balance link basic weather statistics to the detailed atmospheric state \citep{Tetens1930, Ndulue2021, brown1951clausius, MurrayTortarolo2023}, making the decoder term unnecessary.
+Standard semi-supervised VAEs require a decoder term $\log p(x_j|z_j)$ to model input reconstruction \citep{kingma2014semi}.
+However, in our meteorological context, established principles like the Tetens equation, Penman-Monteith formulation, Clausius-Clapeyron equation and Stefan-Boltzmann radiation balance link basic weather statistics to the detailed atmospheric state \citep{Tetens1930, Ndulue2021, brown1951clausius, MurrayTortarolo2023}, making the decoder term unnecessary.

-We empirically validated this deterministic relationship, training an MLP to reconstruct basic weather variables from detailed ones with near-perfect accuracy ($R^2 > 0.9999$), justifying our decoder-free approach (see Appendix).
+In the Appendix, we empirically validated this deterministic relationship, training a small MLP to reconstruct basic weather variables from detailed ones with near-perfect accuracy ($R^2 > 0.9999$).
 This enables us to model $p(x_j|z_j) \approx 1$ and derive the simplified variational objective:

 where $\beta>0$ is a hyperparameter.
 Note that the $\beta$ in Equation~(\ref{eq:implemented_yield_loss}) does not weaken the variational objective and the full evidence lower bound (ELBO) is still optimized.
 The full derivation of this objective is shown in the Appendix.